We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 How many drops of CBD oil is a proper dosage?

-Correct CBD dosage will typically vary from product to product and a person should always follow manufacturer advice on how much to use.
+The correct CBD dosage will typically vary from product to product.
+A person should always follow the manufacturer’s advice on how much to use.

 Reputable CBD companies should always provide dosage recommendations, and if a person is in any doubt, they should always discuss CBD dosage with a doctor or qualified healthcare professional.

-While many people living with neuropathy explore using CBD products, evidence for its efficacy is lacking.
+While many people living with neuropathy have explored using CBD products, evidence for its effectiveness is lacking.

 Certain CBD products, including CBD oils, are unregulated.
 Products coming from unlicensed sources may contain contaminants or different amounts of CBD and THC than the labels suggest.

-Individuals living with neuropathy who do not feel they are experiencing sufficient pain relief from traditional therapies should speak with their doctor.
+Individuals living with neuropathy who do not feel they are experiencing sufficient pain relief from traditional therapies can speak with a doctor.

-A person must tell their doctor if they are taking CBD products to monitor for potential signs of toxicity, side effects, and efficacy.
+A person must tell a doctor if they are taking CBD products so that they can monitor for potential signs of toxicity, side effects, and efficacy.